VasilisPoulos/tangibles-recognition/README.md

 placed A4 paper that all it's edges are clearly visible.

 Each of the examples satisfies the above use case and is processed following the below 5 steps.
-This is an additional explanation to the existing comments of the code to summarize the processing procedure.
+This is an additional explanation to the existing comments on the code and aims on summarizing the processing procedure.

 ### 1. Preparing the image for pre-processing